 Final Notes

-Internet censorship still remains a big issue when talking about freedom and liberty.
+Internet censorship remains a big issue when talking about freedom and liberty.
 However, it is good to know about these restrictions when you’re deciding to travel or live for a while in these countries.
-It may be quite easy for the government to shut down any access to websites through turning off this switch but you can work around these blocks through the use of a VPN.
+It may be quite easy for the government to shut down any access to websites by turning off this switch but you can work around these blocks through the use of a VPN.
 Through VPN, you can encrypt your data and use a private network to mask your real location and access the internet without limit or restriction.

 Do you value your privacy online?